TiagoAlveSantos/Pong-Game/README.md

 # Pong-Game
-This is a simple code of a pong game, using some simples libraries.
+This is a simple code of a pong game in C language, using some simple libraries.